 3. Don’t give advice

-Sometimes your friend or child is asking explicitly for advice.
+Sometimes, your friend or child is asking explicitly for advice.
 Then, you can put two heads together to brainstorm the next possible steps and the potential consequences of each to decide a way forward.
-(During this brainstorm session, it may be appropriate time to share your own experiences, because the possible responses are at the center of the conversation.)
+(During this brainstorming session, it may be an appropriate time to share your own experiences because the possible responses are at the center of the conversation.)

 5. Don’t respect their privacy.